ImeneGa/python_exercices/README.md

 Give the Janus numbers between the limits a and b

 Exercise 4:
-Convert a base 10 integer to a binary base integer (2)
+Convert a base 10 integer to an integer base x with w <= 9

 Exercise 5:
 Harshad numbers are numbers divisible by the sum of the digits that compose them.
 So, in all number bases we find Harshad numbers.